Generating new sources of business and revenue.

 Finally, what does this mean for relocation?

 As someone who was part of one of their acquisitions and was told they wanted to grow a national department in 2018, only to be laid off six weeks later, citing that they didn’t really understand it and didn’t want to invest in it, I don’t think much has changed.
 I often wonder if I had been given the resources and support to grow a national department in 2018, how many millions they would be making today.
-Buying an existing entity is a solid play to jump-start the business as long as they will allocate the resources towards maintaining the staffing and growing the opportunities.
+Buying an existing entity is a solid play to jump-start the business, as long as they allocate the resources towards maintaining the staffing and growing the opportunities.

 Since no national department was ever established, many Compass agents, branches, and regions have attempted to capture business directly, which has created some problems when they try to handle RMC referrals due to their limited experience in serving this type of business.